Big Ticket Entertainment: History

-The company was launched on October 21, 1994 under the Spelling Entertainment Group, who named former Warner Bros.
+The company was launched on October 21, 1994, under the Spelling Entertainment Group, who named former Warner Bros.
 Television and Spelling Television executive Larry Lyttle to run the division.
-Lyttle wanted to name the company as Blockbuster Television, named after its parent company Blockbuster, Inc., but Viacom opposed the idea due to the chain's fate being unclear.
-Viacom by that time owned Blockbuster Inc. and its 67% stake in Spelling Entertainment Group since September 29.
+Lyttle wanted to name the company Blockbuster Television, after its parent company Blockbuster, Inc., but Viacom opposed the idea due to the chain's fate being unclear.
+Viacom by that time owned Blockbuster Inc. and its 67% stake in Spelling Entertainment Group.
 Lyttle chose the name "Big Ticket" by driving by a Blockbuster store and noting Blockbuster's "big ticket" logo.
 Big Ticket was created primarily as an outlet for non-drama TV series from Spelling, which was largely known for hit dramas at that time.
 All of its programming was distributed by Spelling's syndication arm, Worldvision Enterprises, until Worldvision was folded into Paramount Domestic Television, later CBS Television Distribution, and now CBS Media Ventures.

 In 1999, Spelling Entertainment was bought out by Viacom Productions, resulting in Paramount Domestic Television (which Viacom had owned since its 1994 acquisition of Paramount Pictures) becoming Big Ticket's distributor in June 1999.
-On June 29, 2003, Paramount Television combined Big Ticket Television's production operations with its network and syndication outputs after Lyttle left before his final year was over.
+On June 29, 2003, Paramount Television combined Big Ticket Television's production operations with its network and syndication outputs after Lyttle left the employ of Viacom.
 In 2006, PDT became CBS Paramount Domestic Television and later CBS Media Ventures (formerly CBS Television Distribution) in 2007.

 Productions

-Bruce Kerner and Mark Johnson worked on shows produced by Big Ticket from 1995 to 2002 when Night Stand with Dick Dietrick premiered, Johnson also worked on Wolf Lake, Kerner also worked on The Terminator directed by James Cameron and starring Arnold Schwarzenegger.

-From 2002 to 2004, Big Ticket produced The Jamie Kennedy Experiment for The WB created by Mad TV creators Fax Bahr and Adam Small & starring Blockbuster Entertainment Award winner Jamie Kennedy who is best known for playing Randy Meeks in the Scream franchise.
-The Jamie Kennedy Experiment was also a co-production with Warner Bros.
-Television Larry Lyttle also worked at Warner Bros.
-Television Studios before joining Spelling Television and running Big Ticket Television.

 Big Ticket's most widely viewed productions are the courtroom series Judge Judy (ended in 2021) and Judge Joe Brown (ended in 2013), with the former debuting in 1996 and the latter in 1998.
 This left Judge Judy as the company's only program in the 2013-14 television season, although most of the production is done by CBS as the company has been largely a figurehead organization since the CBS takeover of Viacom's television unit.
 In Fall 2014, Big Ticket also began to produce the three-judge court show Hot Bench, which is created and executive-produced by Judge Judy Sheindlin through her own production company, Queen Bee Productions.